Mortgage Refinance Break-Even Calculator: Is It Worth It?

 Recasting vs. Refinancing

 Instead of refinancing, consider mortgage recasting, which lowers payments by re-amortizing your loan after a lump-sum payment.
 It’s often cheaper but less flexible than refinancing.
+You can learn more about mortgage recast vs refinance if you’re deciding between the two.

 Using Refinance Savings Wisely